What Is a Welding Position?

-To help operators understand the type of weld joint (fillet or groove) and the weld position, each weld is given a number and a letter — 1G, 2G, 3G, 4G or 1F, 2F, 3F, 4F — to indicate the position and the type of weld required.
+To help operators understand the type of weld joint (fillet or groove) and the weld position, each weld is given a number and a letter — 1G, 2G, 3G, 4G or 1F, 2F, 3F, 4F — to indicate the position and the type of weld required, encompassing all welding positions.
 Welds with a 1 are flat position, 2 is horizontal, 3 is vertical and 4 is overhead.

 3F Welding Position

 When welding is done on a vertical surface, the molten metal tends to run downward and pile up.
 The flow of metal can be controlled by pointing the flame upward at a 45-degree angle to the plate and holding the rod between the flame and the molten puddle (see above).

 Overhead welding is performed from the underside of a joint.
 In overhead welding, the metal deposited tends to drop or sag on the plate, causing the bead to have a high crown.

 4F denotes the overhead position of welding fillets while 4G denotes the welding of grooves in the same position.
 By now you might have understood what exactly ‘4’ denotes.

 5G Welding Position

 In the 5G welding position, the pipe is in the horizontal position.
 Unlike the 1G position, the pipe is in a fixed position and it cannot be rotated.
 The welder moves around the pipe in the vertical direction to perform the welding.

 5G Welding position is a situation where the pipe is in the horizontal or X-axis position, but the pipe is stationary or cannot be rotated.
 The welder performs the welding while moving it around the pipe.